 Karamoor Estates’ business comes mostly from wholesale to Philadelphia restaurants, 25 state local Pennsylvania liquor stores, and a private label for the AKA hotel chain.
 They also provide internet gift sets and individual bottle sales that ship to any state.
 Currently, there is no public tasting room on the premises, but it is in the works.
 They also offer private tours of the property by appointment only.

-Recently, Karamoor Estates submitted some of their best wines in the San Francisco Chronicle Wine Competition along with 6850 other entries.
+Recently, Karamoor Estates submitted some of their best wines in the San Francisco Chronicle Wine Competition and 6850 other entries.
 The Sauvignon Blanc 2015 won the bronze, Meritage 2013 took silver, and the Petit Verdot, a limited release of only 50 cases, took the gold.

 - Karamoor Estates & Goose Island's CHRYSOS Beer